 My name is Santa.
-I am a fine artist, graphic designer and tattooist from Barcelona, born in Montevideo.
+I am a Montevideo-born Barcelonian artist living in Hove and working in Brighton.

-After working for a long time as a designer, my way into the tattoo world started in 2008 under the teaching of Eduardo Sasía (Evolución tattoo.
-Montevideo, Uruguay).
+Talking now about my professional background, after working for a long time as a graphic designer, my way into the tattoo world started in 2008 under the teaching of Eduardo Sasía (Montevideo).

-Over the years I have condensed all my knowledge about design and fine art into the tattoo subject, so the Graphic Art style is today my main creative outlet and the end of the search for my personal expression as a tattooist.
+Over the years I have condensed all my knowledge about design, tattooing and my passion for drawing into a very personal style, so the Graphic Art and Organized Chaos are today my main creative outlet and the end of the search for my personal expression as an artist.

-I also studied Communication Sciences and I have worked as a graphic designer and photographer for companies such as L'Oreal, Coca Cola, Nike, Madpoint, Freeriderzine, Coup de Fouet, Descord and El Pais Cultural, among others.
+I also studied a Communications degree and I worked as a graphic designer and photographer for companies such as L'Oreal, Coca Cola, Nike, Madpoint, Freeriderzine, Coup de Fouet, Descord and El Pais Cultural, among others.

 And that's it!
 I hope you enjoy seeing my work.